-Cultivating Missional Capacity for Sustainability (CMC)
+Cultivating Missional Capacity

 This multi-year training process assists congregations in developing a vision and plan for growing the leadership and missional capacity of the congregation through a focus on discipleship, stewardship, community relationships and financial development.